 “Oh,” remarked Elvis.
 “They somehow feel the beat.
 Those little feet pat out the rhythm.”

-In the spring of 1978, Mose died of a heart attack but Miss Alice had her work to keep her busy.
+In the spring of 1978, Mose died of a heart attack, but Miss Alice had her work to keep her busy.
 She was now traveling with other artists and earning prizes for her work.
-It was in 1988 that Bay St. Louis had a chance to charm Miss Alice.
+It was in 1988 that Bay St. Louis charmed Miss Alice.
 She had received invitations to five art shows in various cities.
-She couldn’t decide so she asked her assistant, Kathryn Lloyd to randomly select.
+She couldn’t decide which one to attend so she asked her assistant, Kathryn Lloyd, to randomly select.
 Kathryn chose the Beach Front Festival in Bay St. Louis.

-On July 9, 2004, Miss Alice passed at the age of 94.
-Approximately 200 people attended the planned memorial service under the big oak tree on the lawn of the depot.
-A tree that still stands in front of the depot and her Museum today.
+On July 9, 2004, Miss Alice passed away at the age of 94.
+Approximately 200 people attended the planned memorial service under the big oak tree on the lawn of the train depot.
+The tree that still stands in front of the depot and her Museum today.

 I want people to know I’m not just some little old lady with a weekend hobby.
 This is not just a hobby.